bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

 [ ] FIX: Scroll with only one slot should ALWAYS select the only equipped slot, no matter which empty slot is carried.

 UNPLANNED BUGFIXES
-[ ] FIX: melee enemy attack when out of range, if suppressed
+[~] FIX: melee enemy attack when out of range, if suppressed
+    --> this is less noticable with current behaviors [+] FIX: level weapon select "none" preserves previous inventory